mike1026915/interview_homework/README.md

 # App usage introduction
 We have campaign page, line-item page and invoice page to list all campaigns, line-items and invoices.
-* In campaign page, we show all campaigns in a table and with pagination.
+* In campaign page, we show all campaigns in a table with pagination.
 You can sort the table by name or by total.
 Select any campaign and click the top-right "CREATE INVOICE" button to create invoices.
 You can see an icon next to name to indicate the campaign's invoice has been created.
 ![campaign page](./image/campaign-page.png "Campaign page")
 ![campaign page create invoice](./image/campaign-page-create-invoice.png  "Campaign page Create invoice")